lbartk/simple-pi-audio-receiver/README.md

 ### Step by step

 At the beginning need to define a easy to use hostname.
 For example I use Raspberry with NAD amplifier so, easy to use name is "PiNAD".
 This name is visible as a device name on the Air or in Spotify Connect device.

 ### AirPlay

-Installs [Shairport Sync](https://github.com/mikebrady/shairport-sync) AirPlay Audio Receiver.
+Installs [Shairport Sync](https://github.com/mikebrady/shairport-sync) AirPlay Audio Receiver which allow to listen to music direclty from Apple devices.

 ### Spotify Connect

-Installs [Raspotyfi](https://github.com/dtcooper/raspotify), an open source Spotify client).
+Installs [Raspotyfi](https://github.com/dtcooper/raspotify), an open source Spotify client) which allow to play the music through that device.

-Quality set to 320 kbps
+Additional Settings - Quality set to 320 kbps

 ### UPnP